Clastify logo

 Reflection is a wave behaviour in which a wave returns into the original medium after meeting a boundary.
 At a plane reflecting boundary, the angle of incidence equals the angle of reflection.
 A normal is a line drawn perpendicular to a boundary at the point where a ray meets it; all incidence, reflection and refraction angles are measured from the normal, not from the surface.

 Transmission is a wave behaviour in which wave energy passes into the second medium.
-Often the transmitted wave changes speed, which is when refraction occurs.
+Often, the transmitted wave changes speed, and that’s when refraction is seen.

 Refraction is a change in wave direction caused by a change in wave speed as the wave enters a different medium.
-The source fixes the frequency, so it does not change at the boundary.
+The source fixes the frequency, so the frequency does not change at the boundary.
 The wave equation is

-where v is wave speed (m s⁻¹), f is frequency (Hz) and λ is wavelength (m).
-If the wave slows down while f stays the same, λ becomes smaller.
+If the wave slows down while ff stays unchanged, λ\lambda becomes smaller.
 That is why water waves entering shallower water have closer wavefronts.

 Image

-A ripple tank shows this neatly.
-A plane dipper can make straight wavefronts; a barrier gives reflection; a shallow region changes speed and gives refraction.
-When using ripple-tank evidence, compare what you see with the accepted wave model: unchanged frequency, changed speed, changed wavelength, and a bend at the interface.
+A ripple tank shows this well in practice.
+A plane dipper can make straight wavefronts; a barrier gives reflection; a shallow region changes speed and produces refraction.
+When you use ripple-tank evidence, compare what you see with the accepted wave model: unchanged frequency, changed speed, changed wavelength, and a bend at the interface.

 For ray diagrams at boundaries in this topic, expect only incident, reflected and transmitted waves.
 Draw the normal first.
 That one line prevents most angle errors.